ø

 A single capsule offers up a 700 mg serving of the "Recreate Blend" which consists of the following...

-1) Pure Caralluma Fimbriata (labeled as "Willpower"): Usually, this ingredient is included in weight loss products for its appetite-suppressing characteristics.
+1. Caralluma fimbriata: Usually, this ingredient is included in weight loss products for its appetite-suppressing characteristics.
 There has been one positive published study performed on Caralluma (see Appetite.
 2007 May;48(3):338-44.
 Epub 2006 Nov 13).
-Its conclusions, however, where hardly earth shattering...
+Its conclusions, however, where hardly earth shattering…

 "While there was a trend towards a greater decrease in body weight, body mass index, hip circumference, body fat and energy intake between assessment time points in the experimental group, these were not significantly different between experimental and placebo groups.
 Caralluma extract appears to suppress appetite, and reduce waist circumference when compared to placebo over a 2 month period."

-2) SCModular (Engineered Extract From Coffea Arabica): Since we're not told what the extract is exactly, I'm going to go out on a limb and assume its chlorogenic acid.
-It has demonstrated weight loss effects in animal studies, but to date, no credible human-based data exists.
+2. Arabian Coffee Bean: Since we’re not told what the extract is exactly, I’m going to go out on a limb and assume its a source of chlorogenic acid.
+It has demonstrated weight loss effects in animal studies, but to date, but the only human-based data is a small – and somewhat questionable – study.

-3) ThyroidFast: This, apparently, is an engineered olive leaf extract.
-Is it effective at boosting thyroid levels?
+3. Olive Leaf: Is olive leaf extract effective at boosting thyroid levels?
 Who knows.
 One small animal study (see Phytother Res.
 2002 May;16(3):286-7) appears to indicate a thyroid-stimulating effect.
-Whether this result is "translatable" to humans, and whether an appropriate dosage is included in Recreate is unknown.
+Whether this result is “translatable” to humans, and whether an appropriate dosage is included in Recreate is unknown.

 There is certainly no credible data to indicate this is the case.